-This small group Daintree Rainforest tour from Port Douglas includes a visit to the ‘must do’ Mossman Gorge and Cape Tribulation, a Daintree River cruise and plenty of access to the stunning rainforest and its wildlife.
-A delicious BBQ lunch of steak and seafood is also included.
+This small group Daintree Rainforest tour from Port Douglas includes a visit to ‘must-see’ Mossman Gorge and Cape Tribulation, a Daintree River croc-spotting cruise, and plenty of ‘rainforest time’ to soak up the natural splendour of the Wet Tropics.
+You’ll also enjoy a delicious BBQ lunch.
 Duration: 9 hours (approx.)

 7:20am might seem like an early start when you’re on holiday.